The Doomsday Argument

 The Balancing Volume

-Given our massive current population, advancing through another 100 billion human lifetimes would only take another 1,000 years.
-As shown in the diagram, this immediately consumes our remaining statistical volume quota.
-The staggering implication?
-The timeline of humanity is statistically likely to hit a wall in the alarmingly near future.
+Given our massive current population, advancing through another 100 billion human lifetimes would take only about another 1,000 years.
+As shown in the diagram, that rapidly consumes the simple urn model's remaining statistical volume.
+The implication is not certainty; it is a reason to treat civilizational survival as an active engineering problem rather than a background assumption.

 The Theory View